inauhaus/Visual-neuroscience-rig-documentation/README.md

 Install:

-1) Download all files to the same root folder.
+1) Download all files in this repo to the same root folder.
 2) Set your Matlab path to this root folder.
 Do not set paths to deeper folders.
 3) In Stimulator.m, change 'root_controller' to be the same as this root folder.
 4) If you are using widefield analysis code, change root_WFanalysis to the location of that code.